RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 Gridcoinresearch.exe with -testnet flag, for example due to the creation of a shortcut with this flag.

-For Windows, simply add testnet=1 to gridcoinresearch.conf file.
-The wallet will automatically create the necessary directories.
-To revert to normal wallet, change it to testnet=0.

 # Troubleshoot

 ## After reloading blockchain some coins are no longer in my wallet